-In PCI-7200, it also supports a handshaking digital I/O transfer mode.
-That is, after input data is ready, an I_REQ is sent form external device, and I_ACK will go high to acknowledge the data already accessed.
+The PCI-7200 also supports a handshaking digital I/O transfer mode.
+That is, after input data is ready, an I_REQ is sent from an external device, and I_ACK will go high to acknowledge the data already accessed.

-- I_REQ & I_ACK for Digital Input
+I_REQ & I_ACK for Digital Input

-- 1. Digital Input Data is ready

-- 2. An I_REQ signal is generated for digital input operation

-- 3. Digital input data is saved to FIFO

-- 4. An I_ACK signal is generated and sent to outside device

-5. If the FIFO is not empty and PCI bus is not occupied, the data will be transferred to main memory
+- 1. Digital Input Data is ready. - 2.
+An I_REQ signal is generated for digital input operation. - 3.
+Digital input data is saved to FIFO. - 4.
+An I_ACK signal is generated and sent to an outside device. - 5.
+If the FIFO is not empty and PCI bus is not occupied, the data will be transferred to main memory.